-Kyle started teaching a hip hop class this year and from the first time I learned his choreography I knew right away, this is not like a regular hip hop class.
+Kyle started teaching a hip hop class in 2017 and from the first time I learned his choreography I knew right away, this is not like a regular hip hop class.
 Yes you will learn great moves, you will learn counts, you will hit marks.
 But Kyle’s class feels like this poetic journey you’re taking with a group of dancers and you’re all trying to tell a story.
 Yes you will be challenged by doing all sorts of crazy moves but most of the time Kyle is trying to teach you how to listen.
 Listen to him, listen to the song, listen to the environment.
 Take it all in.
 Ok, now we dance.
 Oh you’re filled with joy now?
 Yeah that’s what it’s like in his class every damn time.

 Because of Kyle I’m now taking modern and contemporary classes.
 And boy oh boy do I suck but it’s ok.
 Give me time.